nevali/Stardust/README.md

 ## Colour appearance modelling

-As noted in introduction, the current version of Stardust was developed using a [colour appearance model](https://en.wikipedia.org/wiki/Color_appearance_model) (or _CAM_), and specifically the J<sub>z</sub>a<sub>z</sub>b<sub>z</sub>
+As noted in the introduction, the current version of Stardust was developed using a [colour appearance model](https://en.wikipedia.org/wiki/Color_appearance_model) (or _CAM_), and specifically the J<sub>z</sub>a<sub>z</sub>b<sub>z</sub>
 model, which is one of  the "Lab" family of models (which also includes CIE L*a*b*, OKLab, and